-*International Students need a signature from an advisor in International Programs before withdrawing from a class.
+*International Students and Athletes need a signature from an advisor in International Programs or Athletics before withdrawing from a class.

 Courses can only be dropped online or in-person for a 100% refund until that last business day of late registration (last day of the first week of classes).
 These dates will be shorter during the spring and summer semesters, please see the Important Semester Dates.